-- To make the sauce, mix the mayonnaise, ketchup, horseradish, paprika, black pepper, garlic powder, salt and cayenne pepper.
+- To make the dip, mix the mayonnaise, ketchup, horseradish, paprika, black pepper, garlic powder, salt and cayenne pepper.

 - Peel the onion and slice it about 1 cm thick.
-Separate each ring and toss with the 4 tbsp of flour.
+Separate each ring and toss with the 1/4 cup of flour.